openresty/lua-nginx-module/README.markdown

     -- evaluates to "1234"

-Within external script files, PCRE sequences presented as long-bracketed lua string literals do not require modification.
+Within external script files, PCRE sequences presented as long-bracketed Lua string literals do not require modification.

     -- test.lua